mglantz/acs-image-cve/README.md

 # acs-image-cve
-Script which uses Red Hat Advanced Cluster Security integration to generate a CVS file that containers CVE vulnerability data for images in a specific or all namespaces in your cluster.
+Script which uses Red Hat Advanced Cluster Security integration to generate a CVS file that contains CVE vulnerability data for images in a specific or all namespaces in your cluster.

 ```
 ./images.sh my-namespace